(ML)

 LRM-powered personalization, grounded in past trips and preferences

-The Mid-Trip phase is often the most underdeveloped part of many connected ecosystems, largely due to its safety constraints and regulatory complexity—making it a meaningful opportunity for ConnectX to differentiate.
+The Mid-Trip phase is often the most underdeveloped part of connected ecosystems, largely due to safety constraints and regulatory complexity—making it a meaningful opportunity for ConnectX to differentiate.
+I wanted to capitalize on this gap by treating Mid-Trip as a distinct driving context, rather than extending Pre-Trip patterns into the vehicle.

 Synchronization Mode: expanded hands-free functions while driving

-In the Post-Trip phase, our focus is on giving users actionable insights drawn from their recent journeys.
-The analytics provide a detailed snapshot of each trip—covering travel costs, driving style, and real-time vehicle conditions—helping users anticipate maintenance needs and make timely decisions about their car’s care.
+In the Post-Trip phase, user needs shift from preparation to review—understanding vehicle condition and making timely decisions about care.
+My focus here was to translate trip data into actionable insight rather than raw reporting.
+Analytics provide a detailed snapshot of each journey—covering travel costs, driving style, and real-time vehicle conditions—helping users anticipate maintenance needs and make informed decisions.

 Vehicle health and firmware updates—clear, simple, and actionable